Pavement Management Program

 - placing a filler material in the cracks and treating the entire pavement surface

 - milling and replacing the top layer of the asphalt pavement

 - reconstructing the street section

-Click here to view the tentative street paving schedule for the next five years.
+Click here to view the tentative street paving schedule for the next five years PDF.
 The projects listed represent planned projects based on current condition rating, priorities and the planned but not yet approved 5-year funding schedule.
 These may change based on final approved budgets each year.

-Arterial streets are swept every eight to 12 working days.
-We do our best to sweep all residential streets once a month.
-To identify the week of the month your neighborhood street will be swept, please refer to our street sweeping schedule. ("Week 1" is the first full week of each month.)
-Your neighborhood street could be swept any day during your assigned week.
-Please keep all cars out of the street sweeping path on your sweeping day.
+Arterial streets are swept every eight to 12 working days and all residential streets are swept about once a month.
+To find out when your neighborhood street will be swept, please refer to our street sweeping schedule PDF. ("Week 1" is the first full week of each month.)
+Your street could be swept any day during your assigned week.
+Please keep all cars out of the street sweeping path on your sweeping week.

-Step 2: If it is determined that a new street light can be installed, then the person requesting the additional lighting will receive a petition with all of the addresses of the residences who will be most affected by the new street light.
-He or she must obtain 51% of the required signatures from the neighborhood residents, and return it to the City’s Lighting Coordinator.
-In addition to the petition, the resident who owns the property where the light will be installed must submit a copy of their deed or title showing proof of land ownership and legal description of the property.
+Step 2: If it is determined that a new street light can be installed, then the person requesting the additional lighting will receive a petition with all of the addresses of the residences who will be affected by the new street light.
+He or she must obtain 51% of the required signatures from the neighborhood residents, and return it to the City.

-Step 3: Once the easement is signed by the property owner, notarized and received by the City, authorization will be sent to the utility company and the design process begins.
+Step 4: Once an easement is signed by the property owner, notarized and received by the City, authorization will be sent to the utility company and the design process begins.
 The City, at no cost to the resident, will install the new street light.
-The street light installation is usually completed within 90 days from the date the notarized easement is received.
+Installation is usually completed within 90 days from the date the notarized easement is received.